-A view of Cekirge some 50 years ago: Murat Hudavendigar Camii is on the left side and Eski Kaplica on the right side
+A view of Cekirge some 50 years ago: Murat Hudavendigar Camii is on the left and Eski Kaplica on the right

 Eski Kaplica: details

-The brick decoration of the baths (and that of its modern doors) is based on a rather unusual motif which reminds the viewer of the technique used for making straw baskets.
+The brick decoration of the baths (and that of its modern doors) is based on a rather unusual motif which reminds the viewer of the technique used for making wicker baskets.
+You may wish to see the brick decoration of some tombs along Via Appia in Rome.

 Murat Hudavendigar Camii

-Sultan Murad I built a complex near the baths; in addition to a large mosque it included a medrese, a turbe and an imaret.
+Sultan Murad I built a complex (kulliye) near the baths in 1365-1385; in addition to a large mosque it included a medrese (a college for Islamic instruction), a turbe (mausoleum), a zawiya (a Dervish lodge) and an imaret (soup kitchen).
 Hudavendigar, the title given to Sultan Murat means master in the sense of a skilled/knowledgeable man.

 Murat Hudavendigar Camii: details